uhasker/getting-things-done-in-next-js/src/chapter4/01-setup.md

 delete from task;
 ```

-We will discuss these statement in more detail in later sections.
+We will discuss these statements in more detail in later sections.

-> Note that when executing an SQL statement in Supabase, you don't necessarily need to provide the semilicon.
+> Note that when executing an SQL statement in Supabase, you don't necessarily need to provide the semicolon.
-> However in other SQL clients you will need to semicolon and so we will always write it for consistency.
+> However, in other SQL clients you will need the semicolon and so we will always write it for consistency.